bjguillot/chrome-unpixelate/README.md

+# chrome-unpixelate

-Image Pixelation Toggle - Google Chrome Extension Copyright (C) 2016 by B.J.
+Image Pixelation Toggle - Google Chrome Extension

+  Copyright (C) 2016 by B.J.
 Guillot.
 All Rights Reserved.
   Version 0.0
   4/21/2016

 This extension, when activated, allows the user to toggle image pixelation on and off.